shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/openrtb-bid-request-requirements.md

 requirements outlined below will be eligible for selling through deals, but will not be made available on the open exchange.

-Currently, we will be determining eligibility for the following formats:
+Currently, we determine eligibility for the following formats:

 - Web Banner
 - Web Video